-The Company has evaluated events subsequent to the date of the Statement of Financial Condition for items requiring recording or disclosure in the financial statements.
+Financial Condition for items requiring recording or disclosure in the financial statements.
+The evaluation was performed through February 28, 2024, the date the financial statements were available to be issued.
 The Company has determined that there were no events which took place that would have a material impact on its financial statements.